cambsull/cambsull/README.md

 ## ⚡ Quick info:

-#### 🕹️ I recently wrote a cool JavaScript [Steam Web API Wrapper Library](https://github.com/cambsull/SteamWebAPILibrary) that makes it easy to work with the Steam Web API.
-I'm using it in another Steam-related project, coming soon!
+#### 🕹️ I am collaborating on a team developing a cool JavaScript [Steam Web API Wrapper Library](https://github.com/cambsull/SteamWebAPILibrary) that makes it easy to work with the Steam Web API.
+I'll be using it in another Steam-related project, coming soon!

 #### 🐦 I also recently [built a website](https://lewistoncbc.netlify.app) for a local chapter of the Audubon Society, enabling the 61,000 residents of that area to easily connect with their local organization!